-- 1) Vessel licensed to carry more than 15 passengers. - 2) Vessel fishes in the exclusive economic zone (EEZ) or state and adjoining waters for coastal migratory pelagic fish, reef fish, snapper-grouper, or Gulf dolphin or wahoo. - 3) Vessel charges primarily per person (i.e., by the "head").
+- 1) Vessel licensed to carry more than 15 passengers. - 2) Vessel fishes in the exclusive economic zone (EEZ) or state and adjoining waters for coastal migratory pelagic fish or reef fish. - 3) Vessel charges primarily per person (i.e., by the "head").

-The number of participating headboats by state between 2003 and 2011 is provided in Table 1.4.1.
-In 2011, Florida and Texas accounted for approximately 52% and 27% of the headboats, respectively.
+The number of participating headboats by state between 2003 and 2013 is provided in Table 1.4.1.
+In 2013, Florida and Texas accounted for approximately 52% and 23% of the headboats, respectively.